 When she climbs Mount Kilimanjaro from August 7 to August 12 2015, 13-year-old Olivia Maiden of Poulton, Lancashire, will remember her sister, Florence, who died shortly after her first birthday.
-Olivia will be one of the youngest people ever to scale the mount.
+Olivia Maiden will be one of the youngest people ever to scale the mountain.

-She’s some way behind the youngest, seven-year-old Keats Boyd from Los Angeles in 2008, but still part of the most select of bands.
+Olivia Maiden is some way behind the youngest, six-year-old Coltan Tanner who summited in 2018 and seven-year-old Keats Boyd who held the youngest person to summit Kilimanjaro before Coltan, but still part of the most select of bands.

-Her father, Dan, will accompany her, along with two guides, a cook and as many as 10 porters.
-Dan previously climbed the mountain in 2011.
+Olivia's father, Dan, will accompany her, along with two guides, a cook, and as many as 10 porters.
+Dan Maiden previously climbed the mountain in 2011.